khalladahmad/Data_Warehousing-Assignment-no-1/README.md

 # ☁️ Azure Data Factory — Complete Beginner to Advanced Guide

-##  What We Built — Screenshot Index
+##  What We Built

 Throughout this assignment, screenshots were taken at every major step and included in the Word document submission.
-Here is what each screenshot covers:

 ---

 ## 📚 Table of Contents